jackallard17/sp24-lab9/README.md

 After doing this exercise, explain the strategy you chose, and why.

+I chose strategy 1 since objects.py already implements a structured way to handle serialization.
+Additionally, this makes the future extensibility better since 'SaveObjects' and 'LoadObjects' can be extended easily with new methods to cover new cases.

 ### Exercise 2: Refactoring `SaveObjects.save`

 In `objects.py`. find the implementation of the save method.